Fair Minimum Wage Act of 2013

 Restoring a Strong Minimum Wage for America's Workers

-- 88% are adults over the age of twenty, 56% are women, nearly half are workers of color, and over 43% have some college education.
+- 88% are adults over the age of twenty, 55% are women, and nearly half are workers of color.

-- More than 17 million children have a parent who would get a raise under the Fair Minimum Wage Act of 2013.
+- More than 14 million children have a parent who would get a raise.

-- The average affected worker brought home approximately 49% of her household’s income in 2011.
+- The average affected worker brings home approximately 50% of her household’s income.

 - 71% of tipped workers getting raises would be women – a key step for women’s pay equity.

 Higher Wages to Power Economic Recovery and Growth

 - Consumer spending accounts for 70 percent of U.S. economic activity but remains tepid because consumers just don’t have the money to spend.
 Wages and salaries now make up the lowest share of national income since 1966, while corporate profits are now the largest share of national income since 1950.